nrs-org/novelslop/content/vol_01/chap_04.typ

   "Hmm, make sense.
 I guess that’s the baseball club’s CGI expert.
 Not that it really mattered much for baseball, though."

-  "Good boy, I will take these 200 yen then."
+  "Good boy, I will take these 1000 yen then.
+I messaged you the QR code, so be quick to send me the money."

-  "You won’t win next time, lil’ bro.
-But gotta say, this one is goddamn…"
+  "You won’t win next time, lil’ bro."
+The one who lost groaned, before switching to a freaky tone, "But gotta say, this one is goddamn..."

   "For real, she looks breedable as hell!
 Imagine going on a date with her, and she, shyly, cling onto your hand, with a pair of cute puppy eyes wanting us two to hold hands.
 Just imagining how soft her hands were gave me diabetes!"

   The sudden change in topic completely ruined Mona’s mood.
-But that was not the end.
+But unfortunately for her, that was not the end of the conversation.

+  "And then we went to a hotel or some kind after the date."

+  "Heh-?
+That quick?"

-  "And then we went to a hotel or some kind after the date.
-When we entered the room, you noticed her innocent eyes looking up at you, as if she was asking "We are really doing this, right?"
-Afterward, you were unable to conceal the lust and push her towards the bed, slowly removing the layers and reveal more and more of her body, while she were increasingly embarassed.
-We did it while holding hands, and when I inserted it in, she let out a loud but cute moan…"
+  "High school students do it all the time, y'know.
+Anyways, we entered our room, you noticed her innocent eyes looking up at you, as if she was asking "We are really doing this, right?"
+Afterwards, you were unable to conceal your lust and push her, whose face is beet red, towards the bed, and slowly removing every layer of clothes, revealing more and more of her body in the process..."

+  "I can totally picture that...
+It would be heaven..."

+  "Right?
+And while she were extremely embarassed and you are totally in charge.
+  We did it with our hands entangled in each other, and when I inserted it in, she let out a loud but cute moan..."

-  Mona walked away in silence, never to be seen at this place anymore.
+  At the doorway, the peeking face of Mona could no longer be seen.
+After witnessing the pure degeneracy of the two, she walked away in silence, never to be seen at this place anymore.

   "I must be careful whenever I’m near these people.
 I must be careful whenever I’m near these people.
 I must be careful whenever I’m near these people."
 Mona